BMW X1 Review 2025

 Full specifications

 While the front of the BMW X1 feels almost as roomy as the BMW 2 Series Active Tourer people carrier, passengers in the rear in particular will appreciate the space on offer.
-There's plenty of headroom and legroom, and you can even slide the bench backwards and forwards depending on where you need space the most.
+There's plenty of headroom and legroom, allowing adults to spread themselves out in comfort.

 All BMW X1 trim levels come with the same twin-screen infotainment setup.
 This pairs a central 10.7-inch display with a 10.25-inch digital driver's display.